Get A Quote

 3) Understand what success looks like from their point of view

-2) Map the Value Stream
+2) Second Principle: Map the Value Stream

-Once the value is identified, the next step is to map out every step required to deliver that value.
+The next step is to map out every step required to deliver that value.
 For that, you can use Value Stream Mapping (VSM) to visualise your current project workflow from start to finish.
 Then, compare it to the older version that focuses only on tasks that directly contribute to value.

 This Step Uncovers: